 The financial statements of German and foreign subsidiaries included in the consolidated accounts are prepared using uniform accounting and measurement methods as required by IFRS 10 (Consolidated Financial Statements).

 In accordance with IFRS 3 (Business Combinations), capital consolidation is effected using the purchase method.
 In the case of business combinations, the carrying amounts of the investments are offset against the revalued pro rata equity of the subsidiaries as of their acquisition dates.
-Any positive differences remaining after the allocation of hidden reserves and burdens are capitalised as goodwill.
+Any positive differences remaining after the allocation of hidden reserves and liabilities are capitalised as goodwill.
 Goodwill is tested for impairment regularly once a year.

 Investments in associates and joint ventures are accounted for using the equity method and treated in accordance with the principles applying to full consolidation, with existing goodwill being included in the amount capitalised for such investments.
 The disclosure of income from investments in associates, joint ventures and joint operations in the income statement depends on whether the investee carries out operating or non-operating activities.
-Operating activities include the retail and wholesale businesses as well as related support activities (for example rent/lease of real estate, procurement, logistics).
+Operational activities include the wholesale businesses as well as related support activities (for example rent/lease of real estate, procurement, logistics).
 Income from operating associates, joint ventures and joint operations is recognised in earnings before interest and taxes (EBIT); income from non-operating entities is however recognised in the net financial result.

 According to IFRS 11 (Joint Arrangements), the individual venturers in joint operations recognise their portion of jointly held assets and jointly incurred liabilities in their own balance sheets.

 Intra-group sales, expenses and income or profits and losses as well as receivables and liabilities and/or provisions are eliminated.
-Interim results in fixed assets or inventories resulting from intra-group transactions are eliminated unless they are of minor significance.
+Intercompany results in fixed assets or inventories resulting from intra-group transactions are eliminated unless they are of minor significance.
 In accordance with IAS 12 (Income Taxes), deferred taxes are recognised for consolidation procedures.

 Unrealised gains from transactions with companies accounted for using the equity method are recognised as a reduction of the carrying amount of the investment in the amount of the group's share of the profit.